-You can experience the wonderment of your first video game at Super Nintendo World.
-What can you expect, and when can you expect it?
+Located in USJ in Osaka Prefecture, Super Nintendo World allows guests to experience the wonderment of playing their first Mario video game all over again.
 Get all the details you need to plan your Universal Studios Japan vacation.

 Smart Mario-themed wristbands